 Blackjack is right there with poker when it comes to the popularity of the two games in casinos.
-Both games are at the top of the list for people, and both are major money makers for casinos.
+Both games are at the top of the list for people, both are major money makers for casinos.

-In South Florida, the Seminole Indians are getting ready to offer blackjack under a compact that was signed by Governor Charlie Crist.
-The casinos know the madness that will accompany the new game, and they are starting to get prepared.
+In South Florida, the Seminole Indians are getting ready to offer blackjack under a compact that was signed Governor Charlie Crist.
+The casinos know the madness that will accompany the new game, they are starting to get prepared.

 “We know that people have been waiting for blackjack down here for a long time, when we finally let them play, it is going to be crazy,” says longtime dealer at one of the Seminole casinos, Bob Duprey.